 Love blooms at night,

-and eventually morphed them into the less wordy but just as squeaky-clean songs of early doo-wop, this one by the Crew Cuts:
+and eventually morphed them into the less wordy but just as squeaky-clean songs of early doo-wop, this one by the Chords:

-There’s no way Steve Allen could have known that, funny sounding as it was, "Be Bop A Lula" would become an inspiration for decades of well-respected rockers.
-The first record Paul McCartney ever owned was "Be Bop A Lula."
-He heard John Lennon cover "Be Bop A Lula" with Lennon’s first band, the Quarrymen, which begat the Beatles.
-Buddy Holly, the Everly Brothers, Jerry Lee Lewis and Link Wray all have recorded covers, and the lyric reappears in songs by Van Morrison and Dire Straits.
-In interviews, musicians as diverse as Brian Setzer of the Stray Cats and Paul Simon cite it as a source of lyrical inspiration.
+There’s no way Steve Allen could have known that, funny sounding as it was, “Be-Bop-A-Lula” would inspire decades of well-respected rockers.
+The first record Paul McCartney ever owned was “Be-Bop-A-Lula.”
+He heard John Lennon cover “Be-Bop-A-Lula” with Lennon’s first band, the Quarrymen, and thus begat the Beatles.
+Buddy Holly, Foghat, Queen, David Cassidy, and even punkers like Suicide and Beki Bondage all have recorded covers, and the lyric reappears in songs by Van Morrison and Dire Straits.
+In interviews, musicians as diverse as Brian Setzer and Paul Simon cite it as a source of lyrical inspiration.
 Really?
-This little mess of trite rhyme and mixed metaphor shaped the lyrical sensibility behind "Mrs. Robinson" and "Imagine"?
-This two-minute tune recorded in half a day?
+This little mess of trite rhyme and mixed metaphor shaped the lyrical sensibility behind “Mrs. Robinson” and “Imagine”?
+This two-minute lump nonsense lyrics and a hazy origins story?

-When "Be Bop A Lula" was released, Lennon, McCartney and Simon were kids – smack dab in the middle of a new genre.
-This fresh way to write songs and tell stories, though simple, was completely different from the way stories were told in their parents’ music.
+When “Be-Bop-A-Lula” was released, Lennon, McCartney, and Simon were kids—growing up smack dab in the middle of a new genre.
+This fresh way to write songs and tell stories, though simple, sang of newness; it differed from the way stories were told in their parents’ music.
 The songs were easy to sing and, if you had a guitar, easy to play.
-So what if a lot of it didn’t make sense; it was exciting, and – as demonstrated by Steve Allen – it was a language no one older than they could understand.
+So what if a lot of it didn’t make sense; it was exciting, and—as demonstrated by Steve Allen—it was a language no one older than they could understand.

-I hear something new, with a new rhyme, and before I know it I’m looking for someone, and before you know it, I’ve found her. – Nick Hornby
+I hear something new, with a new rhyme, and before I know it, I’m looking for someone, and before you know it, I’ve found her.

-But when something in Brianna’s life goes wrong, everything around her seems to register a little more clearly.
-Take her favorite song, for example, "You Gotta Keep Your Head Up."
-"I heard it a couple of times – in a car or at my friend’s house, and I just didn’t pay attention to it.
-When I’m sad and going through a lot, all I want to do is listen to music, and when I heard TuPac again I just broke down crying."
+But when something in Brianna’s life goes wrong, these lyrics register a little more clearly.
+Take her favorite song, for example, “You Gotta Keep Your Head Up.”
+“I heard it a couple of times—in a car or at my friend’s house, and I just didn’t pay attention to it.
+But when I’m sad and going through a lot, all I want to do is listen to music, and I heard Tupac again and just broke down crying.”
 A little bit later, Brianna found herself scribbling the lyrics in her journal and on her school supplies.
-A stanza is written on the front of her fifth-period folder – her favorite song for her favorite class:
+One stanza is written on the front of her fifth-period folder—her favorite song for her favorite class: